filscorporation/Steel/README.md

 ## Developing with Steel Engine
 Scripting API is very similar to Unity.
 Some basic examples can be found in scripting/SteelCustom/GameManager.cs and projects examples.
-To create your own application logic expand SteelCustom project: create ScriptingComponents inheritors, override event functions and initialize starting scene members in GameManager.EntryPoint() method.
-Application resources loaded with ResourcesManager will be searched in application/resources folder.
+To create your own application logic expand SteelCustom project: create ScriptingComponents inheritors, override event functions, create starting scene file and set it in application config.
+Application resources loaded with ResourcesManager will be searched in /resources folder.